 Regardless of what investments you choose, it’s easy to see how a checkbook IRA is beneficial.
 You gain an added layer of control when you can not only choose your assets, but also write the checks to acquire them when time is of the essence.
 The ability to pay bills and other expenses related to your investments can save you time and help keep your finger on the pulse of the wealth-building potential in your account.

-Advanta IRA is a self-directed IRA administrator with nearly $2 billion client assets under management.
+Advanta IRA is a self-directed IRA administrator with over $2 billion in client assets under management.
 If you’d like to learn more about checkbook control IRAs, contact us today.